The Rights Of An Independent Contractor Upon Termination

 Mohamed was awarded damages of $81,937.50, equal to what he would have been paid had the contract been carried out.

-At Lex Arbesman Legal we represent both employers and employees in both employment law matters and workplace disputes.
+At NULaw we represent both employers and employees in both employment law matters and workplace disputes.
 We can help employers draft contracts with the aim of avoiding vague clauses and provide legal guidance through all stages of an employment relationship.
 We also help employees understand whether their employment rights may have been violated in some way, either through actions in the workplace or termination.
 Contact us online or call us at 416-481-5604 to book your consultation today.